Home > Roofing > Roofing Types & Materials

 Both hip roofs and gable roofs require regular maintenance to ensure their longevity and performance.

-Hip roofs generally require less maintenance due to their self-bracing design and resistance to wind damage.
-They do have more seams and ridges, though, which can lead to more areas for water infiltration if not properly maintained.
+Hip roofs require less maintenance due to their self-bracing design and resistance to wind damage.
+However, they have more seams and ridges, which can lead to more areas for water infiltration if you don’t maintain your roof.
+Regularly inspect the roof and repair any damaged shingles or flashing in order to prevent leaks.